ibmresilient/resilient-python-api/resilient-sdk/README.md

 $ resilient-sdk codegen -p <name_of_package> -m 'fn_custom_md' --rule 'Rule One' 'Rule Two'
 ```

+Note: When using --incidenttype for a child custom incident type, refer instead to the parent incident type.

 ### `docgen:`
 Generate documentation for an app.
 ```